Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

 “…His stature is immense…” A novelist and frequent critic, Catherine Lim –said of Lee in an interview. “…This man is a statesman.
 He is probably too big for Singapore, on a level with Tito and de Gaulle.
 If they had Lee Kuan Yews in Africa, that continent wouldn’t be in such a bad state…”

 Ghana, and Africa – did have a Lee Kuan Yew, in the person of the Osagyefo, Dr. Kwame Nkrumah.
 He thought beyond Ghana – Lee, thought within Singapore.
 Lee’s own believe in Nkrumah as a continental personality was made known when he wrote to Nkrumah on March 11, 1966, upon his overthrow.
-This was what he said; “I have taken two weeks to compose my thoughts to tell you how disturbed I was at the shocking news of what took place in Accra so soon after we last met.
+This is what he said; “I have taken two weeks to compose my thoughts to tell you how disturbed I was at the shocking news of what took place in Accra so soon after we last met.

 “I am sure you know that there are many people who wish Ghana and you all the best.
 The Ghanaians are a vigorous and lively people and they deserve all the vision and leadership which you strove to give them, to make Ghana into a strong modern part of Africa, whose unity you always espoused…May what you stand [for], a united Africa and a great Ghana [be realized]”.

 Lee, ruled for several decades and transformed his Third to a First World economy – and he saw in Nkrumah, a bigger stature whose vision went beyond Ghana, to the entire African continent.
 But some of his own sons and daughters who claimed to have been ‘educated’ do not see this in him.
-And all was driven by their parochial, narrow-mindedness, greed and selfishness that made them skew and circumvent the realities of his reign, to achieve what their imperialist masters (robbers) desired of them to do.
+And all was driven by their parochial, narrow-mindsets, greed and selfishness that made them skew and circumvent the realities of his reign, to achieve what their imperialist masters (robbers) desired of them do.

 I wished progressive-minded Ghanaians/Africans treated the scheming of the Danquah-Busiaists with a well-deserved contempt – but I think we will be doing the younger generation of Ghanaians and Africans the world- over, an act of injustice if the lies are not reacted to.
 In concluding this long article therefore, I wish to state the following that but for his overthrow: